Academic and School Profile

 Advanced Placement Courses include:

-Biology, Calculus AB, Calculus BC, Chemistry, English Language and Composition, English Literature, Macroeconomics, Music Theory, Physics B, Psychology, Spanish Language, Statistics, Studio Art: Drawing, Studio Art: 2-D Design, U.S. Government & Politics, U.S. History, and World History.
+Biology, Calculus AB, Calculus BC, Chemistry, English Language and Composition, English Literature and Composition, Macroeconomics, Music Theory, Physics B, Psychology, Spanish, Statistics, Studio Art: Drawing, Studio Art: 2-D Design, U.S. Government & Politics, U.S. History, and World History.

 Honors Courses include:

-Algebra II, Art Portfolio Preparation, Biology, Chemistry, Comparative Literature I and II, English 9 and 10, Geometry, Historical Studies, Math Analysis, Painting and Drawing, Physics, Spanish I, II and III, and World History.
+Algebra II, Art Portfolio Preparation, Biology, Chemistry, Comparative Literature I, English 9 and 10, Geometry, Modern World History, Math Analysis, Painting and Drawing, Physics, Spanish I, II and III, and World History.

 College Acceptance and Matriculation

-Maranatha students are accepted to a wide variety of universities and colleges including Yale, MIT, Cal Tech, Dartmouth, Johns Hopkins University, Boston College, USC, Baylor, YC Berkeley, Harvey Mudd, Calvin College, Wheaton College, Seattle Pacific University, Azusa Pacific University, Howard University, Biola, Texas Christian University, Spelman College, to name just a few.
+Maranatha students are accepted to a wide variety of universities and colleges including Yale, MIT, Cal Tech, Dartmouth, Johns Hopkins University, Boston College, USC, Baylor, UC Berkeley, Harvey Mudd, Calvin College, Wheaton College, Seattle Pacific University, Azusa Pacific University, Vassar College, Amherst College, Washington University in St. Louis, University of Chicago, McGill University, Biola, Texas Christian University, Spelman College, to name just a few.
 Approximately 85% of Maranatha High School graduates attend a four year college upon graduation and 15% attend a two year college.

 Only grades given at the conclusion of each semester are recorded on a student's transcript.
 The overall GPA is calculated on a four point scale.
 Pluses and minuses are used for a more precise indication of student performance, but are not used in calculating the GPA.
 Students who participate in school-sanctioned extra-curricular sports teams receive a pass/fail grade rather than a letter grade and it is not calculated into the GPA.
 (Approximately two-thirds of our students are involved in our Athletics Program.)